Ruth Fowler (writer): Career

 As well as The Village Voice, she has written for The Guardian, The Observer, Wired Magazine, The New York Post, The Huffington Post, The Fix and The Norton Anthology For Creative Non Fiction.
 Her first book, No Man's Land, was published by Viking Penguin, and was republished as Girl Undressed.

 Fowler's original political screenplay Fly Me ensured that Fowler was selected as a Screen International Stars of Tomorrow 2012, alongside previous winners Emily Blunt, Carey Mulligan, Robert Pattison and Andrew Garfield.

 Rules of the Game, a BBC One thriller series that Fowler created and wrote, aired in 2022.
 It starred Maxine Peake as the executive of a sportswear business, who becomes embroiled in a police investigation about a dead employee.
 In a 2023 article for Fast Company, Fowler revealed she had had to take on part time work to support herself and her son, as money from studio work was inconsistent, meagre and tardy.
+In Wired, she wrote about her experiences working as an AI trainer for companies like Mercor.
 In 2025, Fowler was credited as the showrunner and lead writer on the Paramount+ series Little Disasters.